Michael A. Monsoor

-Michael Anthony Monsoor (April 5, 1981 – September 29, 2006) was a United States Navy SEAL who was killed during Invasion of Iraq and posthumously awarded the Medal of Honor.
+Michael Anthony Monsoor (April 5, 1981 – September 29, 2006) was a United States Navy SEAL who was killed in Operation Iraqi Freedom during the Battle of Ramadi when he dove onto a grenade to shield his fellow SEALs, sacrificing his own life.
+He was posthumously awarded the Medal of Honor.
 He enlisted in the United States Navy in 2001 and graduated from Basic Underwater Demolition/SEAL Training BUD/S class 250 in 2004.
 After further training he was assigned to Delta Platoon, SEAL Team 3.

 Delta Platoon was sent to Iraq in April 2006 and assigned to train Iraqi Army soldiers in Ramadi.
 Over the next five months, Monsoor and his platoon frequently engaged in combat with insurgent forces.
 On September 29, 2006, an insurgent threw a grenade onto a rooftop where Monsoor and several other SEALs and Iraqi soldiers were positioned.
 Monsoor quickly smothered the grenade with his body, absorbing the resulting explosion and saving his comrades from serious injury or death.
-Monsoor died about 30 minutes later from wounds caused by the grenade explosion.
+Monsoor died about 30 minutes later from his wounds.

 Monsoor was posthumously awarded the Medal of Honor, which was presented by President George W. Bush to Monsoor's parents on April 8, 2008.
 USS Michael Monsoor (DDG-1001), the second ship in the Zumwalt class of guided missile destroyers, was also named in his honor.

 Early life and education

 Monsoor was born April 5, 1981, in Long Beach, California, the third of four children of Sally Ann (Boyle) and George Paul Monsoor.
 His father also served in the United States military as a Marine.
-His father is of Lebanese and Irish descent, and his mother has Irish ancestry.
+His father is of Lebanese descent, and his mother has Irish ancestry.
 When he was a child, Monsoor was afflicted with asthma but strengthened his lungs by racing his siblings in the family's swimming pool.
-He attended Dr. Walter C. Ralston Intermediate School and Garden Grove High School in Garden Grove, California and played tight-end on the school's football team, graduating in 1999.
+He attended Dr. Walter C. Ralston Intermediate School and Garden Grove High School in Garden Grove, California and played tight end on the school's football team, graduating in 1999.